Washington DC Inmate Records

 How to Send Money to Inmates in Washington DC Prisons

 The DC DOC sets up an account for each inmate during the intake process.
-This account holds funds found in the inmate's possession at the time of arrest and the fund earned from work details.
+This account holds funds found in the inmate's possession at the time of arrest and the funds earned from work details.
 Also, family and friends can deposit funds in inmates' accounts.
-The DC DOC provides the following options to funding inmates' accounts:
+The DC DOC provides the following options for funding inmates' accounts:

 - Western Union